stampix/node-serverless-challenge/README.md

 Cloud-based AWS Lambda functions with a Node.js 12 runtime written in TypeScript.

 ## Goal
-This repository contains a popuplated SQLite database consisting of 50 users.
+This repository contains a populated SQLite database consisting of 50 users.
 The goal is to create 3 functions, corresponding to 4 operations on the database: creation, retrieving, listing & searching.

 The following REST API is set up already for you (see Practical):